 Can you add the shrimp at the beginning with everything else?

 NO. Shrimp takes ONLY 1 minute to cook, any longer and they will be WAY overcooked, rubbery and not edible.
 Add at the end to the very top as directed below.
+Even if you make Crock Pot shrimp boil you add the seafood at the end.

 How do you remove shrimp heads?